Samsung/ONE/codegen/README.md

-# luci-codegen
+# Codegen

 ## Overview

-`luci-codegen` component is responcible for native code generation from graph representation.
+`codegen` component is responsible for native code generation from graph representation.

-Package provides:
+Package provides utility `native_compiler` that takes neural network in circle format and compiles parts of the models into native code.
-- Library `luci_codegen`: takes luci IR, replaces some nodes with special "Compiled" custom nodes.
+It's output is another circle model and library containing implementations for compiled parts.

-- Executable `circle_codegen`: takes neural network in circle format, generates new circle model with compiled subgraphs.
+Main module of `native_compiler` utility is `luci_codegen` library.

 ## Build

 This component needs external `Halide` build.
 If `Halide` is built from sources it demands `LLVM`.

-To get needed components and build `luci_codegen` library and `circle_codegen` executable on linux you can use following instruction.
+To get needed components and build `native_compiler` executable on linux you can use following instruction.
 Also see README.md in Halide repo for more methods to build LLVM and Halide (including windows build).

 ##### LLVM Build